Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

 ## Short info

-**Duration:** Event starts at **October 31, 00:00h GMT+0** and will last until the end of the month aka **November 30, 23:59h GMT+0**!
+> **Duration:** Event starts at **October 31, 00:00h GMT+0** and will last until the end of the month aka **November 30, 23:59h GMT+0**!

-**Even difficulty:** Above average - hard for newbies (you got whole month tho).
+> **Even difficulty:** Above average - hard for newbies (you got whole month tho).

-**Participants**: Anyone can participate as long as you follow #Code submissions, only exclusion is me :)
+> **Participants**: Anyone can participate as long as you follow #Code submissions, only exclusion is me :)

-Yes that means that even admins and mods from Tortoise Discord can participate - transparency is guaranteed by me (Discord user **BrainDead#6105**) since I solely wrote this event.
+* Yes that means that even admins and mods from Tortoise Discord can participate - transparency is guaranteed by me (Discord user **BrainDead#6105**) since I solely wrote this event.

+> **Language**: Only Python is accepted (testing environment has v3.8).
+It would be cool to see solutions in different languages but it wouldn't be fair as the end result would mostly depend on the language of choice and not on your algorithm quality.

 ## Code submissions

 Join Tortoise server if you haven't already (link at top of this file)

-Use the command `t!submit` in one of the channels, it will guide trough the process.
+Use the command `t.submit` in one of the channels, it will guide trough the process.

+You can submit multiple times, only your last submission counts!

 ## Prizes